 My name’s Natan Bessner.
-I’m 23 and I made aliyah in August 2015 from Montreal after spending a year at a yeshiva in Jerusalem.
-That summer Operation Protective Edge broke out, and the disconnect upset me so I decided to return to Israel ASAP.
+I’m 23, and I made aliyah in August 2015 from Montreal after spending a year at a yeshiva in Jerusalem.
+That summer Operation Protective Edge broke out, and the disconnect upset me.
+I decided to return to Israel ASAP.
 Growing up I went to a Zionist school, took part in Bnei Akiva, and my parents always fostered the importance of the Jewish State.
 All of these reinforced my need to get back.

-After a year of college, I made aliyah to Jerusalem to be back in yeshiva while dealing with my draft.
-Being a Type 1 Diabetic, I was initially given the profile of 21 which means exemption from service.
-After submitting loads of medical documents and many visits to the Jerusalem and Tel Aviv draft offices, my profile was raised to 25.
+After a year of college, I made Aliyah to Jerusalem to be back in yeshiva while dealing with my draft.
+Due to being a Type 1 Diabetic, I was initially given a profile of 21.
+This means exemption from service.
+Submitting loads of medical documents and many visits to the Jerusalem and Tel Aviv draft offices raised my profile to 25.
 This allowed me to volunteer in a non-combat position.
-I drafted in November 2016, and served with an elite combat unit in the West Bank for my entire enlisted service, after which I signed on for an additional year in the Artillery Corps.
+I drafted in November 2016 and served with an elite combat unit in the West Bank for my entire enlisted service.
+After this, I signed on for an additional year in the Artillery Corps.
 My proudest moment would be when I got the award for being one of the top soldiers in my platoon.
-If I were able to serve in any unit it’s really a toss up between Yahalom (the elite engineers), Duvdevan (counter-terror and under-cover operations in the West Bank), or Shayetet 13 (similar to the Navy Seals).
+Suppose I were able to serve in any unit.
+In that case, it’s a toss-up between Yahalom (the elite engineers), Duvdevan (counter-terror and under-cover operations in the West Bank), or Shayetet 13 (similar to the Navy Seals).

-I’ve been living in Jerusalem since I’ve made aliyah.
-It’s rather central to everything and I have family members who live in the city.
-Having made aliyah and only having worked odd jobs there wasn’t really any career transition, the army being my longest term job.
-The army does provide a pension plan for career soldiers, which I am now considered so I do receive that for the time I have remaining in the army.
-Not really the longest term plan, but it’s a start!
+I’ve been living in Jerusalem since I’ve made Aliyah.
+It’s relatively central to everything, and I have family members who live in the city.
+Having made Aliyah and only having worked odd jobs, there wasn’t really any career transition, the army being my longest term job.
+The army does provide a pension plan for career soldiers, which I am now considered, so I do receive that for the time I have remaining in the army.
+Not really the longest-term plan, but it’s a start!